orizens/orizens.com/src/pages/blog/2016-03-25-environment-configuration-with-angular-js-es2015-es6-browserify.md

 Before I dive into the several solutions that I found, I'de like to describe the current use of environment variables in my open source project - <a href="http://echotu.be" target="_blank">Echoes Player</a>.

 Currently, to optimize angularjs v1.x in production, you can disable debug information.
 This will save your app few DOM operations like adding/changing classes - and will prevent some repaints and hopefully reflows as well.
-Disabling the debug information also removes certain global references such as accessing &#8220;**scope**" through &#8220;**angular.element**&#8220;.
-Setting the debug information to off should be applied in the &#8220;**config**" phase of the app:
+Disabling the debug information also removes certain global references such as accessing "**scope**" through "**angular.element**".
+Setting the debug information to off should be applied in the "**config**" phase of the app:

 ```typescript
 function config ($compileProvider) {